sdsmnc221/basic-react-native-unity/README.md

 ```

-## How to use your own UnityProject
+## How to use your own Unity Project

 - Basically, you can just follow [**the guide from asmadsen**](https://github.com/asmadsen/react-native-unity-view).
 Or keep reading.